 As he opened his eyes, he walked towards the girl.
 He swings his bat on a ninety-degree angle, and with full force, bashed the top of the girl's skull.
 Blood and pieces of brain splattered across their position.

 "Daddy!"
 He heard again, a cry from a little girl.
-The girl with red hair walked towards the man, holding the locket with a happy picture of a man, a woman, and a little girl - the stranger and the girl inside the door he was blocking.
+The girl with red hair walked towards the man, holding the locket with a happy picture of a man, a woman, and a little girl — the girl inside the door he was blocking.
 The woman must've been the stranger's wife.

 "Jeff, we have to go back."
 The girl with the red hair said to Jeff staring blankly on the little girl's dead body.
 He stood up and then faced her.

-"Alright, Vee, call Henry and let's head back."
+"Alright, Vee, call Henry and let's go."

 © 2019 Darius Razzle Paciente